simonh1000/ftp-deploy/README.md

 ## Currently Unmaintained

-If you would like to take ownership of this module on npm let me know.
+If you would like to take ownership of this module or have publishing rights let me know.

 ## Usage